goFrendiAsgard/zaruba/docs/core-concepts/task/task-anatomy.md

 Directory location of task's environment file.
 Used along with `syncEnv` property.

-If `syncEnvLocation` is not set, then `location` property will be used instead.
+If `syncEnvLocation` property is not set, Zaruba will use `location` property instead.

 # SaveLog

-Whether task log should be saved or not.
+Whether Zaruba should save the task log into the log file or not.

 To see the task logs you can invoke: